JustinBeaudry/PocketVJ-CP-v3/ROADMAP.md

 **********
 ### Important:<br />

+- Add screensharing button in remote tab (is currently only in autostart available)

 - clean up scripts...

 - fix [terminal square blink](https://raspberrypi.stackexchange.com/questions/3268/how-to-disable-local-terminal-showing-through-when-playing-video) when nothing is playing (in osc mode, also in standard mode?) <br />